2023 Solar Incentives Guide for Cherry Hill Mall, NJ - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are meant to help mitigate the cost of installing a solar panel system on your home.
-Financial incentives like these are designed to encourage more people to switch their home over to renewable energy.
-Solar incentives could include cash back, upfront discounts or monthly credits towards your utility bill.
-Some incentives are given by the federal government, some by the state of New Jersey and some by your utility company, county or municipality.
-You might qualify for any of the following types of solar incentives:
+Solar incentives help mitigate the cost of installing a solar panel system on your home.
+Financial incentives like these are intended to encourage more people to make the switch to renewable energy.
+Different kinds of incentives, like discounts, cash back or monthly utility bill credits, may be available to you.
+Some incentives may be handled by the state of New Jersey, by your utility company or by county or municipality, while others are federal.
+Categories of solar incentives include:

-- Net Metering: Net metering becomes relevant once your solar panels are up and running.
-If you've signed a net metering agreement with your Cherry Hill Mall utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some places, this is a dollar-for-dollar credit, while in other areas you may get refunded a percentage of the value.
+• Net Metering: Net metering factors in after your solar system is up and running.
+If you have a net metering agreement with your Cherry Hill Mall utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some places, this credit is dollar-for-dollar, while in other areas you might receive a refund equivalent to a percentage of the value.

 Best Regional Coverage